survivejs/webpack-book/manuscript/developing_with_webpack/01_getting_started.md

 We'll need to tell Webpack how to deal with the assets we just set up.
 For this purpose we'll develop a *webpack.config.js* file.
 Webpack and its development server will be able to discover this file through convention.

 To keep things simple to maintain, we'll be using [html-webpack-plugin](https://www.npmjs.com/package/html-webpack-plugin) to generate an *index.html* for our application. *html-webpack-plugin* wires up the generated assets with it.
-Install it to the project:
+Install it in the project:

 ```bash
 npm i html-webpack-plugin --save-dev
 ```

-To generate a bundle to our build directory and to set up the plugin we need configuration like this:
+Here is the configuration to setup the plugin and generate a bundle in our build directory:

 **webpack.config.js**